 - inadequate piping inspection

-Insurance policies commonly include very complicated language that can be difficult for the average person to translate and dispute on their own.
+Insurance policies commonly include very complicated language that can be difficult for the average person to translate and dispute independently.

-Some insurance adjusters may use the complexity of these policies to mislead policyholders who dispute their claims and may interpret the language in such a way that appears to validate their low payout offer.
+Some insurance adjusters may use the complexity of these policies to mislead policyholders who dispute their cast iron pipe insurance claims and may interpret the language in such a way that appears to validate their low payout offer.

-Additional tactics that might be used to wrongfully deny or underpay claims include:
+Additional tactics that might be used to wrongfully deny or underpay cast iron pipe claims include:

-- falsely claiming that your pipe-related damage isn’t covered under your policy
+- falsely claiming your policy does not cover pipe-related damage

 - failing to inspect your damage properly